 Attempts at reciprocity

-New Zealand passed an act allowing reciprocal reduced tariffs for the Australian colonies in 1870, but Britain did not permit this.
-Premier Richard Seddon sought a trade deal with South Australia in 1895, which was stalled by the Australian federal movement.
+New Zealand passed an act allowing reciprocal reduced tariffs with the Australian colonies in 1870, but Britain did not permit this.
+Premier Richard Seddon sought a trade deal with South Australia in 1895, but this was stalled by Australia’s move towards federation.
 He tried again with Australia in 1906, just before he died.

 However, throughout the 19th century Australia was a major trading partner of New Zealand.
-In the mid-1860s about 60% of trade was with Australia, and then through to the 1890s it was normally over 20%.
+In the mid-1860s about 60% of trade was with Australia, and until the 1890s it was normally over 20%.
 The countries were linked by telegraph in 1876 and shared the costs of international mail services.

 From the early 20th century New Zealand’s closer economic links with the UK hindered trans-Tasman trade relations.
-There were fierce conflicts between the countries over imports of potatoes and apples from New Zealand and citrus from Australia.
-There was some progress with the first Australia–New Zealand trade agreement in 1922, and its successor in 1933, both based on British preferential tariffs, reflective of dominion ties with Britain.
+There were fierce conflicts over exports of potatoes and apples from New Zealand and citrus fruit from Australia.
+There was some progress with the first Australia–New Zealand trade agreement in 1922 and its successor in 1933, both based on British preferential tariffs, reflective of dominion ties with Britain.
 But trade did not boom.
-The proportion of New Zealand exports by value going across the Tasman fell from about 20% in 1900 to 5% in 1920, and remained below that figure for the next 40 years.
+The proportion of New Zealand exports by value going across the Tasman fell from about 20% in 1900 to 5% in 1920, and was below that figure for the next 40 years.
 Australia supplied 12–18% of New Zealand imports by value.

 In 1909 the pipfruit disease of fireblight was found on New Zealand pears and apples, and although there was little evidence that it could spread on ripe fruit, Australia banned most fruits and plants from New Zealand in 1921.
 Two years earlier the discovery of corky scab on New Zealand potatoes had also led to an embargo.
-Then in 1932 New Zealand reciprocated by prohibiting Australian fruit and vegetable imports because of fruit fly.
+In 1932 New Zealand reciprocated by prohibiting Australian fruit and vegetable imports because of fruit fly.
 The Second World War settled the dispute over potatoes.
-In August 2011 Australia lifted the ban on New Zealand apples.
+Australia lifted the ban on New Zealand apples in 2011.

 From NAFTA to CER

-In response to Britain’s growing interest in joining the European Economic Community (EEC, now the European Union or EU), a New Zealand–Australia Free Trade Agreement (NAFTA) was signed in 1965, but retained British preferences.
-The deputy prime ministers and trade ministers John McEwen and John Marshall collaborated to combat agricultural protectionism and promote the two countries’ economic development.
+In response to Britain’s growing interest in joining the European Economic Community (now the European Union), a New Zealand–Australia Free Trade Agreement (NAFTA) was signed in 1965, but British preferences were retained.
+Deputy prime ministers and trade ministers John McEwen and John Marshall collaborated to combat agricultural protectionism and promote the two countries’ economic development.

 NAFTA built a platform of networks and relationships in business and government, which made it possible to start afresh under Closer Economic Relations (CER) from January 1983.

-CER, an achievement of the conservative Robert Muldoon and Malcolm Fraser governments, provided for a phased removal of duties and quotas.
+CER, an achievement of the conservative governments of Robert Muldoon and Malcolm Fraser, provided for a phased removal of duties and quotas.
 From 1990, five years ahead of schedule, there were no tariffs or quantitative restrictions on trade in goods.
-The agreement drove a 500% increase in trade over 20 years and New Zealand’s exports to Australia rose to over 20% by value of its total exports.
-Australia became New Zealand’s principal trading partner and by far its leading source of investment, although not vice versa (in 2010 New Zealand was Australia’s seventh-largest trading partner).
+The agreement drove a 500% increase in trade over 20 years, with New Zealand’s exports to Australia rising to over 20% by value of its total exports.
+Australia became New Zealand’s principal trading partner (until it was replaced by China in 2018) and by far its leading source of investment, although not vice versa (in 2017 New Zealand was Australia’s sixth-largest trading partner).
 A 1988 agreement also provided, with some exceptions, for free trade in services.
 A 1998 agreement established a single trans-Tasman market for government procurement.
-New Zealand’s leading banks, its largest media company and many retail outlets were Australian in 2011.
+New Zealand’s leading banks, its largest media company and many retail outlets were Australian-owned in the 2010s.

 From CER to SEM